brvphoenix/luci-app-wrtbwmon/README.md

 The origin codes come from Kiougar https://github.com/Kiougar/luci-wrtbwmon.

-This repository modified the codes which makes it just like the structures of some other Luci packages.
-Besides, this version just identifies the hosts by the unique MAC rather than the IP by modified the demaon of wrtbwmon https://github.com/brvphoenix/wrtbwmon.
-Thus, if you want to use this version, you must also use the modified wrtbwmon at the same time.
+This repository is the radical overhaul of the original codes which must cooperate with fixed wrtbwmon at the same time.
+The usable wrtbwmon can be obtained form url https://github.com/brvphoenix/wrtbwmon.

+Compared with the original one, this version has made some changes:
+1. Recognise the hosts by the unique MAC rather than the IP.
+2. Support IPV6 connect which is now imperfected.
+3. Can be ran background periodically.
+4. Many other details.